Are you visiting York as part of your family trip to England? Then you’ll want to read this guide on all the best things to do in York with kids!

 The apartments each have one bedroom with a double bed and a sofa bed in the open plan living area and can sleep up to four.
 They feature a sofa, flat screen tv and a kitchen with an oven, microwave and a fridge.
 There is also a useful washing machine and dryer.

 Each wooden floor apartment is nicely decorated with thoughtful touches such as York themed wall art.
 Free Wifi and free on site parking is available.

 It is a 20 minute walk to York rail station, but you can catch a bus from the station to nearby Monkgate.
 Both York Minster and The Shambles are 8 minutes away on foot.

 Hopefully, you found this guide to things to do in York helpful.
-Other great guides you may also find helpful include things to do in London with kids, getting to London from Heathrow and the best London hotels for families.
+Other great guides you may also find helpful include things to do in London with kids, getting to London from Heathrow (coming soon) and the best London hotels for families (coming soon).